 This document outlines best practices for designing, installing

-and rolling out the Hitachi ID Password Manager password management solution
+and rolling out Hitachi ID Password Manager to manage credentials for

-This document outlines best practices for designing, installing and rolling out the Password Manager password management solution in a medium to large organization.
+This document outlines best practices for designing, installing and rolling out Password Manager to manage credentials for on-premise and SaaS systems and applications.

 The remainder of this document is organized as follows: